Tableau Tips: Dynamic formatting of values

-Executing this, will ensure our calculated field is effected in the tool-tip.
+Executing this, ensures the calculated field is effected on the tool-tip.
 Simple, isn't?

-I hope this article has been helpful to you.
+I hope this article was helpful to you.
 For any clarifications or questions concerning this article or our work, you can reach out through our contact page.

 Thank you for reading.